-This section contains the feedback from the WiSHFUL partner acting as Patron on this experiment.
+This section contains the feedback from the WiSHFUL partner acting as Patron on this Experiment.
 Each proposing party must contact the WiSHFUL consortium regarding its submission to identify a possible Patron.
-This Patron can be the WiSHFUL partner responsible for the testbed, hardware or software platform the proposer will use during its experiment or extend during its extension.
+This Patron can be the WiSHFUL partner responsible for the testbed, hardware or software platform the proposer will use during its Experiment.
 The proposing party must submit its draft proposal to this Patron by 22 January 2016.
 The feedback by the Patron is copied into this section of the proposal.